yaya2devops/terraform-beginner-bootcamp-2023/journal/week1.md

 ```hcl
 bucket_name="from-aws"
 ```
-9. Define that variable within the variables.tf file.
+9. Define that variable within the variables.tf file.<br><br>

-Ask GPT to generate a Terraform variable definition for the bucket name with validation logic to ensure it conforms to the requirements for a valid AWS bucket name.
+Ask GPT to generate a Terraform variable definition for the bucket name with **validation logic**.<br> Meaning.
+Ensure **it conforms** to the requirements for a valid AWS bucket name.<br><br>

-- Start with the variable definition with a great description;
+10. Start with the variable definition with a great description;
 ```hcl
 variable "bucket_name" {
   description = "The name of the S3 bucket"
   type        = string
 ```
-- Go ahead with the validation after considering [the following rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html).
+11. Go ahead with the validation after considering [the following rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html).
 ```hcl
   validation {
     condition     = (